Luigian/Shopping/README.md

 One way to get around the limitations of nearest-neighbor classification is by using k-nearest-neighbors classification, where the dot is colored based on the most frequent color of the k nearest neighbors.
 It is up to the programmer to decide what k is.
 Using a 3-nearest neighbors classification, for example, the white dot above will be colored blue, which intuitively seems like a better decision.

 A drawback of the k-nearest-neighbors classification is that, using a naive approach, the algorithm will have to measure the distance of every single point to the point in question, which is computationally expensive.
-This can be sped up by using data structures that enable finding neighbors more quickly or by pruning irrelevant observation.
+This can be speed up by using data structures that enable finding neighbors more quickly or by pruning irrelevant observation.

 ----------------------------------------